National Quality Indicators

 The National Health Care Quality Indicators serve several purposes.
 They are intended to:

-• Give patients, users and relatives the opportunity to make choices based on precise information.
+- Give patients, users, and relatives the opportunity to make choices based on precise information.

 The National Quality Indicators are generally divided into three main types of quality measures:

-• Structure indicators (frameworks and resources, competence, available equipment, registers, etc.)
+- Structure indicators (frameworks and resources, competence, available equipment, registers, etc.)

-• Performance indicators (survival, health gain, patient and user satisfaction, etc.)
+- Outcome indicators (survival, health gain, patient and user satisfaction, etc.)

 The National Quality Indicator System in Norway

-The National Health Care Quality Indicator System is intended to help secure the population equal access to high-quality healthcare, and is based on the framework for the OECD's Health Care Quality and Outcomes program (European Observatory on Health systems and Policies 2021)
+The National Healthcare Quality Indicator System is intended to help secure the population equal access to high-quality healthcare, and is based on the framework for the OECD's Health Care Quality and Outcomes program (European Observatory on Health Systems and Policies 2021)

 Interpret with caution